-Unfortunately, there is no definitive evidence in the medical literature that points to exactly how long a cervical collar is necessary, or if it is necessary at all.
+Unfortunately, there is no definitive evidence in the medical literature that points to exactly how long a cervical collar is necessary.

-With fixation techniques (such as anterior plates) it is probably reasonable to use collars mainly for pain control in the initial postoperative period (since most of the actual stability of the spine is from the bone graft and plate).
+With fixation techniques (such as anterior plates,) the use of these collars are mainly for pain control in the initial postoperative period.

-– Trochanteric Belts – The trochanteric belt is usually prescribed for sacroiliac joint pain or pelvic fractures.
+The trochanteric belt is usually prescribed for sacroiliac joint pain or pelvic fractures.
 The belt fits around the pelvis, between the trochanter (a bony portion below the neck of your thigh bone) and the iliac (pelvis) ridges/crests.
-It is about five to eight centimeters wide and it buckles in front, just like a regular belt.
+It is about five to eight centimeters wide, and it buckles in front, just like a regular belt.

-– Sacroiliac and Lumbosacral Belts – The lumbosacral belt helps to stabilize the lower back.
+The lumbosacral belt helps to stabilize the lower back.
 These belts are usually made of heavy cotton reinforced by lightweight stays.
-The pressure can be adjusted through laces on the side or back of the belt.
-These belts range in widths between 10 to 15 centimeters, and 20 to 30 centimeters.
-The sacroiliac belt is used to prevent motion by putting a compressor force on the joints between the hipbone and sacrum (base of the spine).
+The pressure can be adjusted through laces on the side or backside of the belt.
+These belts range in widths between 10 to 15 centimeters.
+The sacroiliac belt is used to prevent the motion by putting a compressor force on the joints between the hipbone and sacrum (base of the spine).

-- Soft Collar – This flexible brace is placed around the neck.
-It is typically used after a more rigid collar has been worn for the major healing.
+This flexible brace is placed around the neck.
+It is typically used after a more rigid collar has been worn for severe healing.
 It is used as a transition to wearing no collar.

-- Philadelphia Collar – This is a more rigid/stiff collar that has a front and back piece that attaches with Velcro on the sides.
+This is a more rigid/stiff collar that has a front and back piece that attaches with Velcro on the sides.
 It is usually worn 24 hours a day until your physician instructs you to remove it.
-This collar is used for conditions such as: a relatively stable cervical (upper spine) fracture, cervical fusion surgery, or a cervical strain.
+This collar is used for conditions such as a relatively stable cervical (upper spine) fracture, cervical fusion surgery, or a cervical strain.
 Another similar type is the Miami cervical brace.

-- Halo – The main purpose of the halo is to immobilize the head and neck.
+The purpose of this brace is to immobilize the head and neck.
 This is the most rigid of the cervical braces.
 It is only used after complex cervical spine surgery or if there is an unstable cervical fracture.
-The halo looks a lot like the word sounds.
-It has a titanium ring (halo) that goes around your head, secured to the skull by four metal pins.
-The ring then attaches by four bars to a vest that is worn on the chest.
-The vest offers the weight to hold the ring and neck steadily in place.
+This brace looks just like it sounds.
+It has a titanium ring that goes around your head.
+And it is secured to the skull by four metal pins.
+Then, the ring attaches by four bars to a vest that is worn on the chest.
+The vest offers the weight to hold the neck steadily in place.
 The Halo is worn 24 hours a day until the spine injury heals.